 Break the returns down into their component parts

-Returns flow to shareholders from various sources, so let’s have a look at where they came from for our Rolls Royce investor between 2002 and now.
+Returns flow to shareholders from various sources, so let’s have a look at where they came from for our Rolls Royce investors between 2002 and now.

 Implications for the future

-So how might our investor fair over the next 10 years?
-Of course neither I nor anybody else knows what the future will bring, but let’s have a go at working it out anyway.
+So how might our investor fair over the next ten years?
+Of course, neither I nor anybody else knows what the future will bring, but let’s have a go at working it out anyway.
 Remember, we’re starting this journey at 830p a share.

 Dividends – Assuming a 10% growth rate, which is approximately what the company managed in the previous decade, the dividend will go from 17.5p today all the way up to 41p in 2020, with the total pay-out being 279p.